-Fair Housing Survey Data-WFN, Inc.

-List the name of the organization or individual who originated the data set.

-W. Frank Newton, Inc.
+1 Data Source Name Fair Housing Survey Data - WFN, Inc. List the name of the organization or individual who originated the data set.
+W. Frank Newton, Inc. Provide a brief summary of the data set.
 A fair housing survey was taken to collect information for the AI and needs assessment section of the Con Plan.
-Based on the survey many residents expressed a need for improvement on fair housing education efforts directly to the housing industry and to the general public.
+Based on the survey many residents expressed a need for improvement in fair housing education efforts directly to the housing industry and to the general public.
+What was the purpose for developing this data set?
 For the completion of the AI and the Con Plan.
 How comprehensive is the coverage of this administrative data?
 Is data collection concentrated in one geographic area or among a certain population?
 The survey was made available on the City's website and shared by email to the local nonprofits in the City.
-The survey was available for all redisents in the City
+The survey was available for all residents in the City.
 What time period (provide the year, and optionally month, or month and day) is covered by this data set?

-September 2013-October 2013

-What is the status of the data set (complete, in progress, or planned)?

-Complete

-NWGRC LMI Area Map

-List the name of the organization or individual who originated the data set.

-North West Georgia Regional Commission (NWGRC)

-The NWGRC used the data from the U.S. Census Bureau, 2008-2012 American Community Survey to create a LMI Area census tract map.
+September 2013 - October 2013 What is the status of the data set (complete, in progress, or planned)?
+Complete 2 Data Source Name NWGRC LMI Area Map List the name of the organization or individual who originated the data set.
+North West Georgia Regional Commission (NWGRC) Provide a brief summary of the data set.
+The NWGRC used the data from the U.S. Census Bureau, 2008-2012 American Community Survey, to create an LMI Area census tract map.
 This map was used to identify the LMA for CDBG funding.

-LMA Map

-Provide the year (and optionally month, or month and day) for when the data was collected.
+What was the purpose for developing this data set?
+LMA Map Provide the year (and optionally month, or month and day) for when the data was collected.
 April 2014

-Briefly describe the methodology for the data collection.